 Climate and lifestyle perks

 The Spanish culture actively promotes outdoor living.
-Unlike British streets, which are typically quiet after dark, Spanish towns are lively well into the evening.
-The paseo – an evening stroll – is a longstanding tradition, involving a drink or snack, a spot of shopping and socialising with neighbours.
+Unlike many British streets, which quieten down after dark, Spanish towns and cities stay lively well into the evening.
+It’s common for dinner plans to start late, with evenings often only getting going from around 9pm and continuing long into the night.
+The paseo – an evening stroll involving a drink or snack, a bit of shopping and socialising with neighbours – is a longstanding tradition that many overseas buyers quickly adopt.

-Spain also prides itself on environmental standards, boasting over 630 Blue Flag beaches and marinas – more than any other country in the world.
+Spain also prides itself on environmental standards, boasting over 640 Blue Flag beaches – more than any other country in the world.

 It’s all about family life in Spain, with an OECD study ranking the country highly in work-life balance, community safety and child happiness.
 Spanish children consistently report lower stress levels compared to peers in the UK, despite achieving better academic results.